Frequently Asked Questions

 Yes, we specialize in working with dogs who show aggressive tendencies as approximately 80% of our private clients come to us because of their dog’s fear aggression.
 We have a very high success rate of helping owners manage and retrain their reactive dogs.

-What is the difference between the board and train and the Day School?
+What is the difference between the Board and Train and Day School Programs?

-You’ll receive faster results in the Board and Train program as your dog will be trained by MDT professionals in the evenings and on weekends in addition to during the day.
-Whereas, the benefit of Day Training is that your dog will be home with you during the evenings and weekends.
+The Board and Train program offers expedited results, as our team of MDT trainers dedicate evenings and weekends to training in addition to daytime sessions.
+Conversely, the Day Training program allows your dog to be at home with you during evenings and weekends.

-Following either program, you will receive a private training session and entry to MDT’s Perfect Practice group classes for follow up support among distractions of other dogs and people.
+Upon completion of either program, you will benefit from a private training session and gain access to MDT’s Perfect Practice group classes, providing ongoing support amid the distractions posed by other dogs and people.

 How do I decide between Board and Train/Day School or Private Lessons/Group Classes?